From a LinkedIn group Build My Cleaning Business

 If you don’t have a website, get one right away.
 They can be had for a very small amount of money and many commercial customers use this as a first stop for researching who to get bids from.
 If you have a website and aren’t getting calls, check your SEO.
 It may need to be re-worked.
-You can hire someone from Elance very inexpensively to do this, or I can recommend a few people who are ethical, reliable and good.
+You can hire freelance experts to do this.

 Of all the things I listed above I have personally found networking to be the most effective, especially in the short term.
 Depending on where you live, the best groups for you will vary.